AssemblingTheFuture/zRobotics/README.md

 ### Inertial Velocity to Centers of Mass

 **For dynamic modelling, it will be mandatory to know the velocity of each center of mass**.
-As stated in previous section, inertial velocities can be calculated with [Geometric Jacobian Matrix](/lib/kinematics/HTM.py#130).
+As stated in previous sections, inertial velocities can be calculated with [Geometric Jacobian Matrix](/lib/kinematics/HTM.py#130).
 In this case, it maps the effect of each joint directly to the each center of mass, so linear and angular velocities can be calculated:

 <img src="https://render.githubusercontent.com/render/math?math={\color{red}\mathrm{v}_{com_j} = \begin{bmatrix} v_{x_{com_j}} \\ v_{y_{com_j}} \\ v_{z_{com_j}} \\ \omega_{x_{com_j}} \\ \omega_{y_{com_j}} \\ \omega_{z_{com_j}} \end{bmatrix} = J_{com_j} \left ( \vec{r}, \vec{n} \right) \ \ \dot{q}}">